Mikej81/f5-bigip-hardening-DO/Canada-ITSG-33.md

 ### IA-3 DEVICE IDENTIFICATION AND AUTHENTICATION
 The information system uniquely identifies and authenticates organization-defined specific and/or types of devices before establishing a local, remote or network connection using bidirectional authentication that is cryptographically based.
+This F5 solution secures access to external authentication/directory services using TLS/SSL or shared-secret schemes for mutual authentication.
 The F5 solution provides SSL VPN access with dynamic address allocation lease information and the lease duration assigned to devices is in accordance with organization-defined lease information and lease duration and supports audits of the lease information when assigned to a device.
 The F5 solution supports device attestation handled by an organization-defined configuration management process to identify and authente a device based on its configuration and known operating state

 ### IA-4 IDENTIFIER MANAGEMENT
+These controls would be implemented outside of this F5 solution.

 ### IA-5 AUTHENTICATOR MANAGEMENT
-This F5 solution supports secure local password policies for passwords of BIG-IP local user accounts when the organization choses not to leverage external directory services that  enforce their own password-strength policies.
+This F5 solution supports secure local password policies for passwords of local user accounts when the organization choses not to leverage external directory services that  enforce their own password-strength policies.
 The solution allows the organization to define the how long a user's password should be valid, how many password changes are required before a previously used password can be reused, and what are the minimum number of different characters required for passwords, including the total password lenght, lowercase, uppercase, special chars and digit characters.
+This F5 solution lets you configure password policy for local authentication as well as security for authentication data used with external authentication/directory services.

     Control: